saulpw/aipl/README.md

 ### `summarize.aipl`

-Here's the seminal example, a multi-level summarizer in the "map-reduce" style of langchain:
+Here's a prime example, a multi-level summarizer in the "map-reduce" style of langchain:

 ```
-#!/usr/bin/env aipl
+#!/usr/bin/env bin/aipl

-# fetch url(s), split webpage into chunks, summarize each chunk, then summarize the summaries.
+# fetch url, split webpage into chunks, summarize each chunk, then summarize the summaries.

-# Usage: $0 <url> [...]
+# the inputs are urls
 !fetch-url

 # extract text from html